MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/authentication.md

       az login
       ```

-1. Set your subscription to the subscription under which you want to create a service principal.
+1. Run one of the following commands to set your subscription to the subscription under which you want to create a service principal.

       ```azurecli
       az account set --subscription <SUBSCRIPTION_ID>